 Why an unbeatable frontend experience is a key to success

 The frontend is the direct connection to your existing or potential customers.
-A high-class frontend creates trust and adapts the fast changing demands of the users.
+A high-class frontend creates trust and adapts to the fast-changing demands of customers.

-Do you need more reasons why creating an unbeatable storefront experience is essential for success in digital commerce?
+Do you need more reasons why creating an unbeatable frontend experience is essential for success in eCommerce?